nicotsou/nicotsou.com/content/blog/five-pro-tips-for-better-prompts/index.md

 cover: './cover.png'
 ---

-I was looking forward to post these prompt engineering tips bellow.
+I was looking forward to posting these prompt engineering tips below.
 Whether you're a developer, content creator, or just someone curious about AI, this article will give you five simple ideas that will vastly improve the way you interact with AI models, and save you some bucks.

 These insights come from extensive experimentation and real-world applications.
 They aren't just theory — they're proven techniques that will make your AI interactions more efficient, accurate, and productive.